ubccr-slurm-simulator/slurm_sim_tools/tutorials/readme.md

     month.
 VC is largely used by us to calculate reference workload realization.

-Both approaches use same format to specify submitted jobs (events file).
+Both approaches use the same format to specify submitted jobs (events file).

-Here we will concentrate on Slurm Simulator.
+Here, we will concentrate on the Slurm Simulator.

 ## Some vocabulary